JasonCIT/MicrosoftAzureComputing/README.md

 #
 # Set up Microsoft Azure Resource Group
 # Create Windows 10 Virtual Machine inside our Resource Group
-# Remote Desktop our Virtual Machine
+# Remote Desktop Virtual Machine
 # Utilize a VPN with our VM Remotely using Proton VPN
 # See the changes of location from NO VPN to using Proton VPN